-In 2019, a report from Digital Asset Data showed that over a three month period, Bitcoin was moving in tandem with gold.
+In 2019, a report from Digital Asset Data showed that over a three-month period, Bitcoin was moving in tandem with gold.
 While no one can say whether this is significant or not, it does provide evidence that there is a maturing view of Bitcoin as a store of real value along with gold.
 Perhaps it could also signal that people are investing in Bitcoin as a safe-haven asset during global uncertainty compared to traditional stock markets.

 Bitcoin vs gold in 2021

 Many people start buying gold during periods of economic uncertainty, such as a pandemic and last year that trend emerged again.
 However, is Bitcoin seen to be as stable as gold?
 Well, it seems people do see Bitcoin as a safe investment because both gold and Bitcoin prices have gone.
-In fact both reached a monthly average correlation of 70%, which is an all-time high.
+In fact, both reached a monthly average correlation of 70%, which is an all-time high.

-Gold and Bitcoin have continued to rise sharply throughout last year, driven by fiat currencies being printed by governments and central backs, in a bid to keep their economies afloat in the wake of the COVID-19 pandemic.
+Gold and Bitcoin have continued to rise sharply throughout last year, driven by fiat currencies being printed by governments and central banks, in a bid to keep their economies afloat in the wake of the COVID-19 pandemic.

 DBS Bank said in a report on cryptocurrencies that a “pandemic-led acceleration of adoption” of Bitcoin will happen.
 People are concerned about the value of fiat currencies and are wondering whether they should hold onto their Bitcoin in addition to gold as a safe-haven currency.